WHAT WE DO AS SOCIO-ECONOMIC ENGINEERS

-Why consider investing in emerging market projects?
 The last six years in the United States and European financial markets has drastically changed the way we work, travel, invest and live.
 The United States and many Euro countries are even considering levying a “wealth tax”, which is a fee on all earned income.
 Things have even reached the point that U.S. legislation and regulations now determine what you can and cannot do with your own money.
 The average “angel investor” is now heavily taxed on earned income, told by his depository bank how and under what terms and conditions deposits must be made, liable for some serious bank “management” fees, wire transfer fees and transaction fees that, quite often, even the bank itself does not understand.
-These banking fees literally eat up the meager interest or dividends earned, so for major U.S. banks it is a win-win situation.
+These banking fees literally eat up the meagre interest or dividends earned, so for major U.S. banks it is a win-win situation.
 They are now in the business of fee gouging, Gone are the days when banks encouraged long term savings accounts, paid a fair and equitable interest rate, so that they could keep your money on account, make money on using these assets to make loans, to earn lucrative income streams.
-Investors are seeking alternatives to United States Treasury bonds as worries escalate that lawmakers will eternally fail to reach an agreement to rein in the deficit, reform the tax code and raise the federal debt limit in the near future.
+Investors are seeking alternatives to 2.7% United States Treasury bonds as worries escalate that lawmakers will eternally fail to reach an agreement to rein in the deficit, institute an equitable tax code for all and raise the federal debt limit in the near future.
 Many are getting leery of stocks and also concerned that a downgrade of United States government debt by the rating agencies, or even the more remote possibility of a default, would erode the value of so-called “risk-free”Treasury securities.
-Many institutional investors are looking to faster-growing emerging markets.
+Many institutional investors are looking to faster-growing emerging and developing markets.

-Risk is inherent within every business ecosystem, adding to a multitude of existing challenges of operating in today’s global business climate.
+This is the major Risk inherent within every Caribbean island business ecosystem, adding to a multitude of existing challenges of operating in today’s global business climate.
 The threat of catastrophic loss – from natural disasters, financial mismanagement, IT security breaches, supply chain disruptions and more – demands preparedness to assure financial and business continuity.
-Yet recent studies suggest few companies fully understand or are properly prepared for the breadth of risks they encounter in emerging markets.
+Recent studies suggest few companies fully understand or are properly prepared for the breadth of risks they encounter in developing markets.
 Historically viewed as the domain of the CFO, less than 20 percent of enterprise risks are financial, legal or compliance in scope, yet all risks can ultimately have a financial consequence.
 Addressing the scope of Enterprise Risk Management (ERM) requires a level of organizational collaboration that culturally and practically can be very difficult to implement.
 The first step toward creating a robust ERM program encompasses understanding the scope of risk management and nurturing collaboration and preparedness – making it a “team effort” across the enterprise.

 1. Not understanding the true scope of risk management.